m-ou-se/picp/README.md

 The reset, data and clock pins are set to high impedance while not programming, so the programmer can be left connected while running your application.

-It's probably pretty easy to port the PC software to other operating systems.
+The `picp` PC software works on both Linux and Windows (and probably on any POSIX system).

 Usage
 -----

 1. Program a PIC16F145x with the software in `pic/`.
-2. Compile the software in `pc/` and put the resulting `picp` executable somewhere in your `PATH`. (e.g. `/usr/local/bin`)
+2. Compile the software in `pc/` and
+   (optionally) put the resulting `picp` executable somewhere in your `PATH`.
+   (e.g. `/usr/local/bin`)
-3. Copy `udev/40-picp.rules` to `/etc/udev/rules.d/`.
+3. On Linux: Copy `udev/40-picp.rules` to `/etc/udev/rules.d/`.
+   On Windows: Connect the programmer and install the 'driver' from `inf/` using the device manager.
 4. Connect the ICSP pins (RC0 and RC1) of the programmer and the to-be-programmed chip, and connect RC2 of the programmer to the reset pin (RA3) of the to-be-programmed chip.